Josh-Tracy/tfe-ansible-install/README.md

 Go through the availalbe input variables in `group_vars/tfe.yaml` and configure them to match your desired install.

 ## Running the Playbook - Standalone TFE server
-Once you are ready to install TFE run the command `ansible-playbook -i hosts install.yaml`.
+Once you are ready to install TFE run the command `ansible-playbook -i hosts.yaml install.yaml`.
 Time to complete will vary based on type of install (airgap vs online), network connections, and compute resources.
 Airgap installs take the longest if you have to copy the .airgap bundle to the remote host.

 Once the playbook is complete, Ansible should return a debug message similiar to: